What’s the best pre-workout?

 Betaine Anhydrous (Trimethylglycine)

 A non-essential amino acid derived from beets that aids in joint and liver repair, joint building, and liver protection.
-Studies show that it boosts strength and power, increases growth hormone and insulin-like growth factor-1 (IGF-1) levels, and even acts like the body’s own production of creatine.
+Studies show that it boosts strength and power, increases IGF-1 levels, and even acts like the body’s own production of creatine.
 Research suggests that it may also support faster recovery from injury and inflammation.

 Benefits of Betaine: Betaine helps make sure your cells have the right amount of water, especially under the stress you’re about to put on them.

 Betaine in Pre-Workouts Betaine participates in a mitochondrial biochemical pathway called the methionine cycle.
 A byproduct of this cycle, called S-adenosylmethionine (SAM, for short), is involved in a wide range of reactions that produce vital biomolecules including proteins, hormones (such as adrenaline), phospholipids, polyamines, and nutrients (such as creatine and carnitine).5 Sufficient availability of these biomolecules could improve your workout performance, and your results.
 Betaine plays a role in improving the body’s ability to use creatine.
 Creatine is an amino acid that increases muscle strength and size, improves recovery and sprint performance, and enhances brain function.
-Some researchers think betaine may play a role in the production of growth hormone and insulin-like growth factor (IGF-1).
+Some researchers think betaine may play a role in the production of IGF-1.

 A non-essential amino acid that is produced naturally in the liver.
 It improves muscle buffering capacity, delaying the onset of fatigue during anaerobic exercise.